secretpenguin75/lscealice/README.md

 lscealice
 ```

-- Finally, you can install it direclty in your python distribution using pip
+- Finally, you can install it in your python distribution using pip

 ```
 pip install lsce alice